keeltrace/qlcplus-wiki/Windows-build-HOWTO.md

 * libvorbis-0.dll (optional - see Audio support)
 * libvorbisenc-2.dll (optional - see Audio support)
 * pthreadGC2.dll (optional for OSC support)
+For FFTW3 the correct DLL must be downloaded from here: http://download.qt-project.org/official_releases/qt/

-Most likely the plugins folder will contain ".a" binaries.
-Rename them to ".dll" to let QLC+ load them.
+If the plugins folder will contain ".a" binaries, rename them to ".dll" to let QLC+ load them.